 Wholesale Service Area shall mean the area where the retail wastewater and drinking water services are owned, operated, and maintained by a Member City.
 The OJRSA provides trunk wastewater conveyance and treatment services only in this area.
-See Section 0.4/Figure 1 for more information.
+See Figure 1 (page 4) for more information.

-0.2 Acronyms and Abbreviations
+Acronyms and Abbreviations